AWegnerGitHub/awegnergithub.github.io-content/2015_04_06_i'm-running-to-be-a-moderator-of-stack-overflow.md

  >
  > - I've built an automated script to handle [noisy comments][8].
 It runs daily, probably to the chagrin of the current moderators, but it helps keep the comments noise down and it is incredibly accurate.
  > - In addition to the automated flagging, I participate in the review queues, provide edits and post [answers][9].
  > - As a moderator of ["Community Building"][10], I know the tools used by the Stack Exchange sites.
-I've used this position to interact with the existing moderators for advise and questions.
+I've used this position to interact with the existing moderators for advice and questions.
 This interaction will not only continue but be helpful as a new moderator to SO.
  >
  > I have the flagging history and experience to make the appropriate judgment calls.
 I feel that is a positive attribute that will help me in helping you to have the best experience you can on Stack Overflow.
  >
  > I'll continue to help improve the site regardless of whether I am elected or not.
 I will be able to do a much better job at that, though, as one of your moderators.

 With this, I received my "candidate score".
 It was 29/40.
 Not the highest, but not the lowest either.
-I expect, if any one is concerned about this score, it will be mentioned it in the comments.
+I expect, if anyone is concerned about this score, it will be mentioned in the comments.

 ![Candidate Score][11]